liangjiapei1103/Flicks-swift/README.md

 - [X] Set status bar to light Content
 - [X] Customize the tab bar
+- [X] Cache images so that when scrolling, images won't be downloaded again and again

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):